Style of Hiroshi Nohara's Lunch: Manga

 Written and illustrated by Yōichi Tsukahara, Nohara Hiroshi Hirumeshi no Ryūgi began serialization in Futabasha's seinen manga magazine Manga Town on December 4, 2015.
-After the final issue of the Manga Town magazine was published on December 5, 2023, the series was transferred to the series' official website in January 2024, where its chapters have been collected into fourteen tankōbon volumes as of September 2025.
+After the final issue of the Manga Town magazine was published on December 5, 2023, the series was transferred to the series' official website in January 2024, where its chapters have been collected into fifteen tankōbon volumes as of July 2026.